dev-academy-programme/computer-setup/macos-linux-setup.md

 # MacOS and Linux Computer Setup for EDA

-If you haven't already done so, please DO NOT upgrade your iOS (Mac version) to the latest version, Monterey.
-This is incompatible with Discord screen share and we're waiting on Discord to provide a fix.
+If you are using the latest MacOS (Monterey) please note it is currently incompatible with Discord screen share when using the desktop app.
+Please use Discord in a Safari browser until a desktop app update & fix becomes available for screen sharing.

 1. Start the terminal and make `zsh` the default shell
     - Run `zsh --version` in your terminal to determine if you already have `zsh` installed